kavia-common/sow-generator-platform-17223-17232/README_LOCAL_LLM.md

 # Local LLM Setup for SOW Wizard

 This project uses a local, open-source LLM served by the backend_express container.
 No paid APIs are required.
+OpenAI is not supported in this deployment.

 ## Steps